 The importance of women in the Festival is permanently noted in the First Prize award given every year: The Carole Weinberg Award for Best Play.
 Carole Weinberg, a playwright and Goucher professor, died of cancer in 2002 at age 54.
 Festival organizers chose to honor Weinberg because of her great talent as a playwright and her tremendous richness as a person.
 As a playwright, she examined social issues, such as racial prejudice and the women’s movement, with sensitivity and insight.
 As an individual, she came to epitomize the best of the Festival: she was a talented playwright, but also a caring teacher who provided collaborative support to other playwrights working to perfect their skills.
 Her strengths enriched the festival, those who took part in it, and the Baltimore theater audience.
 Every year the name Carole Weinberg is equated with the best of Baltimore Theater.

 Submissions for Season 34 of the Baltimore Playwrights Festival will be accepted beginning March 1st, 2014.
 This is a change.
 The submission season will end on May 31st, 2014.
 A limit of 75 scripts will be accepted.
 When the librarian has received 75 scripts, the submission period will close, and the closing will be announced at this website.
-If plays are submitted after that, those scripts will be held until the following season and those playwrights will be so informed.

 As before, the application with your contact info and the check for the submission fee must be sent in the physical mail.
 The script---anonymized with no author name---should only be emailed to [email protected].
 Physical hard copies of scripts will not be accepted.